BlessingEmah/Contract-Review/ethmoji.md

 - _imageHash uint256 = hash of the resulting image

-uint256 newTokenIndex = _getNextTokenId();
+This function creates a base token to an address with a given composition price. uint256 newTokenIndex = _getNextTokenId();
 The index is called by the getNextTokenId() which is a view function that returns the totalSupply function and adds 1 to it.
 The totalSupply function  is a function in the ERC721Token.sol which returns an all token Array which is an Array with all token ids used for enumeration.

-_mint is an ERC721Token that creates tokens to an address who would own the monted token

-tokenIdToLayers[newTokenIndex] = [newTokenIndex];
+_mint is an ERC721Token that creates tokens to an address who would own the monted token tokenIdToLayers[newTokenIndex] = [newTokenIndex];
 TokenIdLayer is a mapping that maps a token id to the layers representing it